Request a rent reduction for decreased housing services

 • Whether your landlord has restored the housing service

-• How much you you believe your rent should be reduced, per month, for the loss of housing service
+• How much you believe your rent should be reduced, per month, for the loss of housing service

 3. Submit your form

-Email your form to:
+Email your form and any supporting evidence to:

 Rent Board